Snoop Dogg Blasts Donald Trump With Profanity Laced Video After POTUS Calls For Marshawn Lynch Suspension

 Snoop Dogg has had it with Donald Trump.
-The popular rapper, actor and TV show host went on a profanity laced tirade against Trump after the U.S. president went on Twitter to criticize NFL player Marshawn Lynch and called for his suspension from the professional football league.
+The popular rapper, actor, and TV show host went on a profanity-laced tirade against Trump after the U.S. president went on Twitter to criticize NFL player Marshawn Lynch and called for his suspension from the professional football league.

 Snoop lambasted Trump in a short video as he showed support for Lynch, TMZ reported.
 Lynch got the ire of Trump after the Oakland Raiders running back sat down while the U.S. national anthem was played before their game against the New England Patriots, which was held in Mexico City on Nov.
 19. What angered Trump more was that Lynch later stood up for the Mexican national anthem, which led to his call for Lynch to be suspended by the NFL.